RustyRailways/RustyRailways/switch/readme.md

 # ESP8266 Rail Track Switch Control System

 This section of the repository contains the source code for an ESP8266-based rail track switch control system.
 The code enables the ESP8266 to function as a web server, offering control over a servo-driven rail track switch.
-It is designed for the master to set the correct path for trains.
+It is designed to set the correct path for trains.

 ![Switch Image](../imgs/switch.jpg)

 ## Features
-- The ESP8266 serves a REST API to interface with other components of the project.
+- The ESP8266 uses a REST API to interface with other components of the project.
 - Switch control commands can be transmitted via HTTP POST requests.

 ## Hardware
 - The system utilizes a Servo motor (specifically, the MSG90S) to control the position of the rail track switch.
-- WiFi connectivity is established using the ESP8266 module 01.
+- WiFi connectivity is established using the built-in wireless functionality of the ESP8266-01S module.

 ## Code Overview
 - The code includes essential libraries such as `ESP8266WiFi`, `WiFiClient`, `ESP8266WebServer`, `Arduino`, `Servo`, and `ArduinoJson`.